heschmann/TikZ2animation/README.md

 1. make a beautiful TikZ picture
 2. copy the preamble and the TikZ picture to tikz2animation.tex, the preamble goes where the preamble always goes (at the beginning of the tex file), and the code for the TikZ picture goes within the \foreach loop.
 Make sure to modify the picture so that it is dynamic somehow!
 The variable \iter counts up from 1 and marks the number of the frame.
 It can also be used to import external data if your animation is based on simulation data that was generated with some other software, for example:
 \addplot[] table[] {external_data_\iter.csv};
-You can also have multiple variables for more advanced aminations by adapting the corresponding [\foreach](https://tikz.dev/pgffor) command accordingly.
+You can also have multiple variables for more advanced animations by adapting the corresponding [\foreach](https://tikz.dev/pgffor) command accordingly.
 Your imagination is the limit here!
 3. build the PDF file
 4. run the included bash script makeGif.sh